awsdocs/aws-php-developers-guide/doc_source/s3-stream-wrapper.rst

 ``cache``
     An instance of ``Aws\CacheInterface`` to use to cache previously obtained file stats.
-By default, the stream wrapper will use an in-memory LRU cache.
+By default, the stream wrapper uses an in-memory LRU cache.